• News

 I hit center paper and a bit high.

-So, a whole two shots for get my 25 yard zero, thanks to the Sightmark Boresight, and one of those was just to double-check that the device was working.
+So, a whole two shots to get my 25 yard zero, thanks to the Sightmark Boresight, and one of those was just to double-check that the device was working.

 Sightmark makes several boresighting models for a wide selection of rifle and handgun cartridges, and even shotgun shells, which means you can get a solid boresight that will have your first rounds hitting paper with practically any firearm.